 You don’t have to wait until the end of the year to organize an appreciation effort.
 In fact, volunteer appreciation works best as an ongoing effort rather than a single big event.

 There are lots of easy gifts you can put together that don’t cost a lot or take a lot of time.
-(You’ll find ideas and downloadable gift tags on the Volunteer Appreciation File Exchange.)
+(You’ll find lots of ideas and downloadable gift tags in 32 Ideas for Volunteer Appreciation.)